 Girl Scouts of Greater Chicago and Northwest Indiana operates under the leadership of a volunteer board of directors, a chief executive officer (CEO), and a team of professional staff with expertise in a variety of specific fields who all work together in myriad ways to ensure that girls benefit from their Girl Scout experiences.

-Maria Wynne has announced her retirement as chief executive officer of Girl Scouts of Greater Chicago and Northwest Indiana, effective Dec.
+Maria Wynne retired as chief executive officer of Girl Scouts of Greater Chicago and Northwest Indiana, on Dec.
 31, 2013.

 View Press Release